⭐ 추천글 (Editor’s Picks)

 🏞️ Discovering Senafe: A Hidden Town with Deep Roots in Eritrean History

 Have you ever wondered how a town gets its name?
 The story of Senafe, a town nestled in southern Eritrea near the Ethiopian border, offers a glimpse into the fusion of migration, culture, and memory.
+Below is a concise history based on oral tradition and documentary references, expanded for clarity and context.

 📜 From “Hakir” to “Saanafè”: A Name Born of Nostalgia